 Better Together: Employee Engagement & Customer Experience

-According to the 2016 Deloitte Global Human Capital Trends Survey, employee engagement, like culture, has become a CEO level issue with 85% of executives rating engagement as an important priority for their business.
+According to the 2016 Deloitte Global Human Capital Trends Survey, employee engagement, like culture, has become a CEO level issue.
+85% of executives rating engagement as an important priority for their business.

-Nothing new I guess, but 2016 felt like a pivotal year where businesses started to discover the measurable impact between employee engagement and customer experience.
+Nothing new, but 2016 felt like a pivotal year where businesses started to discover the measurable impact between employee engagement and customer experience.

 David Ulrich, a professor of business at the Ross School of Business at Michigan, has conducted research that he suggests demonstrates that for every 10% increase in employee engagement levels, a company’s customer service levels go up by 5%, and profits by 2%.

 This great example from Ritz-Carlton goes to show the importance the brand places on employee involvement.
 I love this quote:

 Your goal as a leader…is to bring out the optional efforts of your employees, the extra efforts that are not on their daily checklists or job descriptions but that can make all the difference in how customers feel about your company – Isadore Sharp, Founder of Ritz-Carlton